Marine Ecologist and Climate Change Educator

 • BS: University of Connecticut, Storrs (Biology)

 Growing up in Connecticut, Tom began his environmental career studying the impacts of thermal pollution from a Long Island Lighting Company power plant on plankton populations in Long Island Sound.
-Since then, he has focused his work at the interface between Basic and Applied research, including impacts from contaminants such as DDT, oil spills, radioactive fallout and mercury cycling & bioaccumulation.
+Since then, he has focused his work at the interface between Basic and Applied research, including impacts from contaminants such as DDT, oil spills, radioactive fallout and mercury bioaccumulation.
 For the past decade he has been focusing on the greatest threat to human populations, climate change.

 Tom is currently a Research Associate with U.C.
-Davis and recently retired from his position as Scientist Emeritus with the US Geological Survey (USGS) Western Ecological Research Center in Sacramento and previously as Climate Science Coordinator for the USGS Southwest Climate Science Center based in Tucson, AZ.
+Davis after having retired in 2015 from his position as Scientist Emeritus with the US Geological Survey (USGS) Western Ecological Research Center in Sacramento and previously as Climate Science Coordinator for the USGS Southwest Climate Science Center based in Tucson, AZ.
 Prior to his USGS appointments, he served with the US Fish & Wildlife Service as Chief of the Natural Resources Damage Assessment (NRDA) Branch and Director of the Environmental Contaminants Division also in Sacramento.
 From 1982-2001 he was a Research Ecologist and Lecturer at U.C.
 Davis, and for the last 7 years of that term also served as the Western Regional Director of the US Department of Energy's National Institute for Global Environmental Change (NIGEC).
-He currently retains research appointments at both the UC Davis campus Department of Wildlife, Fish & Conservation Biology (WFCB) and the UC Davis Bodega Marine Laboratory.
+He currently retains research appointments at both the UC Davis campus Department of Wildlife, Fish & Conservation Biology (WFCB) and the UC Davis Bodega Marine Laboratory, part of the UCD Coastal & Marine Sciences Institute.
 He has produced over 150 publications including peer reviewed scientific journal articles, agency reports, book reviews and a co-authored book in 1984 with James Cribb and Jacques Yves Cousteau (Marine Life of the Caribbean).
 These can be accessed via the "Publications" banner heading above.